Velaha/Scala/week_1/00_intro/src/main/scala/com/td/scala/intro/README.md

 - In interative mode `<project_name>/run` or `<project_name>/test`
 - From batch, `sbt "run"`, `sbt "<project_name>/run"`, ...

+Note: the sbt command `scalafmt` format the source code.
+Scalafmt is an Sbt a plugin (see `project/plugins.sbt`)

+## Editor
+We recommand IntelliJ IDE to work on the exercices.
+To import the project with IntelliJ

+> Click File -> new -> import from existing sources
+> and select the build.sbt file

 # Next

-Before you continue,
-- note that compiled classes have been generated to `/target`
-- you can use the sbt command `scalafmt` (added via a plugin) to format the source code

 You are ready to go on!